pydantic/pydantic/docs/contributing.md

 ## Pull Requests

 It should be extremely simple to get started and create a Pull Request.
-Pydantic is released regularly so you should see your improvements release in a matter of days or weeks.
+Pydantic is released regularly so you should see your improvements release in a matter of days or weeks 🚀.

 Unless your change is trivial (typo, docs tweak etc.), please create an issue to discuss the change before creating a pull request.